gpsyrou/Categorization_Consumer_Complaints/README.md

 ## Project Design

-1. Data Retrieval & Dataset Reduction: Retrieve data from source and reduce dataset to the required size and the specific years of interest.
+1. **Data Retrieval & Dataset Reduction**: Retrieve data from source and reduce dataset to the required size and the specific years of interest.
-2. Initial Data Cleaning: Data cleaning tasks (e.g. removal of rows that don’t contain a complaint).
+2. **Initial Data Cleaning**: Data cleaning tasks (e.g. removal of rows that don’t contain a complaint).
-3. Exploratory Data Analysis: Use summary tables and visualizations to further understand the data.
+3. **Exploratory Data Analysis**: Use summary tables and visualizations to further understand the data.
-4. Data Preprocessing/Feature Engineering: Tokenization of complaints, further cleaning (e.g. removal of punctuation), lemmatization, text vectorization with Bag of Words, and more.
+4. **Data Preprocessing/Feature Engineering**: Tokenization of complaints, further cleaning (e.g. removal of punctuation), lemmatization, text vectorization with Bag of Words, and more.
-5. Train/Test/Validation sets creation: Split data to subsets that will be used for training, tuning and performance evaluation and generalization .
+5. **Train/Test/Validation sets creation**: Split data to subsets that will be used for training, tuning and performance evaluation and generalization .
-6. Implementation of MNB and XGBoost models: Algorithm creation, training and tuning.
+6. **Implementation of MNB and XGBoost models**: Algorithm creation, training and tuning.
-7. Model Evaluation and Comparison: Evaluate the results, compare models in terms of performance and draw conclusions regarding the usefulness of each algorithm.
+7. **Model Evaluation and Comparison**: Evaluate the results, compare models in terms of performance and draw conclusions regarding the usefulness of each algorithm. <br><br>

 <p align="center">
   <img src="img/project_outline.png" width="720" title="hover text">